dls03/DeepIsoFun/README.md

 ### Installation

 #### Download
-Download the master branch of [Caffe](http://caffe.berkeleyvision.org/) and compile it in your machine.
+Download the master branch of [Caffe](http://caffe.berkeleyvision.org/) and compile it on your machine.
 See here for the [installation](http://caffe.berkeleyvision.org/installation.html) guide. </br>
-For some systems current version of caffe might not work.
-You can try older [release](https://github.com/BVLC/caffe/releases).
+For some systems, the current version of caffe might not work.
+You can try an older [release](https://github.com/BVLC/caffe/releases).

 #### Makefile Adjustment
-In Makefile.config file:</br>
+In the Makefile.config file:</br>
 - `USE_CUDNN := 1` (uncomment to build with cuDNN) </br>
 - `CPU_ONLY := 1` (uncomment to build without GPU support) </br>
 - `WITH_PYTHON_LAYER := 1` (uncomment to support layers written in Python) </br>